vert-x/mod-lang-php/README.md

 `com.blankstyle.vertx.php.PhpVerticleFactory`.
 * API documentation - Since the PHP API is currently written entirely in Java, producing meaningful PHP documentation may require some work.

-The Vert.x PHP module is purely written as a Quercus PHP module through the Quercus Java API.
-It is intentionally modelled directly after the core Vert.x Java library, providing simple wrappers for each Vert.x data structure that allow PHP code to more seamlessly interact with the core Vert.x API.
-This means contributors should have a good understanding of Java and the core Vert.x API, as well as a solid understanding of PHP, particularly in the differences between data types in PHP and Java.

 # PHP API Manual